Migracode-Barcelona/js3-destructuring/README.md

 In this project you must create your own website for the famous television series Rick and Morty.

+> ⚠️ **If your assignment has been given to you through GitHub Classroom, this repository *does not need to be forked*: open the created repository using CodeSpaces OR clone the created repository!**

+> 💡 Inside a CodeSpace or VS Code, you can also use the shortcut: Control+Alt+N (or ⌃ Control+⌥ Option+N on macOS), or press F1 and then select/type Run Code, the code will run and the output will be shown in the Output window.

+### Make sure your code respects the [code style guide](https://syllabus.codeyourfuture.io/guides/code-style-guide) ✍️

+> If you are getting an error message when using `git push`, use `git push --force` instead!
+In general this is bad practice ⛔️ but GitHub Classroom requires it.

 ![Rick and Morty](images/image4.png)

 #### What are the main objectives of this project?